asddgfg/katacoda-scenarios/eat-api/step1.md

 `curl -X POST -v http://localhost:5000/authentication/get_token -H 'Content-Type: application/json' -d '{"username":"comp3122", "password": "comp3122"}'`{{execute}}

-Try the command as follows and check the response
+In the Eat API, all HTTP requests from clients must attach a token in the header.
+The API will authenticate the token.
+If it is missing or unavailable, the access will be denied.
+Try the commands as follow and check the response.

+request without token

 `curl -X POST -v http://localhost:5000/order -H 'Content-Type: application/json' -d @./order_service/sample_order_data.json`{{execute}}

+request with token
+`curl -X POST -v http://localhost:5000/order -H 'authorization: 740becc4b623786cc812c956a5afb30e' -H 'Content-Type: application/json' -d @./order_service/sample_order_data.json`{{execute}}